-- Replaces Move Action: A shift is an action that a creature takes as a move action on its turn. - ✦ Movement: The creature moves 1 square.

-- No Opportunity Attacks: If a creature leaves a square adjacent to an enemy during its movement, it doesn't provoke an opportunity attack. - Difficult Terrain: Because difficult terrain costs 1 extra square to enter, a creature cannot normally shift into a square containing difficult terrain, unless it can shift multiple squares or ignores the effects of difficult terrain (see "Difficult Terrain", p.
+- ◆ Expends Move Action: A shift is an action that a creature takes as a move action on its turn. - ◆ Movement: The creature moves 1 square.
+Creatures may not enter an enemy occupied square. - ◆ No Opportunity Attacks: If a creature leaves a square adjacent to an enemy during this movement, it doesn't provoke an opportunity attack. - ◆ Difficult Terrain: Because difficult terrain costs 1 extra square to enter, a creature cannot normally shift into a square containing difficult terrain, unless it can shift multiple squares or ignores the effects of difficult terrain (see "Difficult Terrain", p.
 17).